-1 'All Opioids' include all versions of fentanyl, heroin, prescription opioids, and opioids unspecified
+1 'All Opioids' includes all versions of fentanyl, heroin, prescription opioids, U-47700, nitazenes, and opioids unspecified

 2 Illicit and pharmaceutically produced fatal fentanyl overdoses are represented in this analysis.
-This includes all different types of fentanyl analogs (acetyl fentanyl, furanyl fentanyl. etc.)
+This includes all different types of fentanyl analogs (acetyl fentanyl, furanyl fentanyl, etc.)